When Judas Priest Opened REO Speedwagon in Their First U.S. Concert

 The rock bills of the '70s often had more to do with label considerations and promotional logistics than any thought of putting together artists that might have made a good musical fit.
 It produced some pretty bumpy tours for opening acts forced to play to hostile or indifferent crowds, but in retrospect, it led to some unforgettable bills — like the night Judas Priest played their first U.S. gig as an opener for REO Speedwagon.

 "I did a TV show with Rob Halford a couple of weeks ago.
-It was a Comedy Central show," Cronin told Ultimate Classic Rock's Matt Wardlaw.
+It was a Comedy Central show," Cronin told UCR's Matt Wardlaw.
 "It was kind of a cool thing where different comedians kind of go up and do a little bit on a band and a certain song that affected them and affected their comedy and then the actual artist comes out and you do a little duet with them.
 It was a lot of fun."

 As Cronin recalls it, Judas Priest were still being marketed as a "straight-ahead rock band" at the time, and wouldn't debut their signature look for a little while yet.
 Uncertain image notwithstanding, Cronin heard an energy that inspired him in Priest's set.